tmhglnd/collaborative-coding-practices/README.md

 # 📟 Setup

 First we setup the collaborative coding environment.
-The editor you choose in the future can depend on personal preferences and the language you like to code with too, but for this workshop we use [**Flok**](#flok).
+For this workshop we use [**Flok**](#flok).
 Flok allows for using the languages Foxdot, Mercury, Sardine, Strudel, SuperCollider and Tidal.
+In the future you can choose a different editor depending on personal preferences and the language you like to code with.
+For a list of other collaborative editors see [Collaborative Editors](#-collaborative-editors).

 1. Go to [https://flok.cc](https://flok.cc)
 2. Choose a username